italrr/cr/docs/Lore.md

 The social and political implications of these events radically changed humanity.

+### Azula Portable Nuclear Fusion Reactor (AZPNFR) or Azula Reactor or Azula

+Azula Portable Nuclear Reactor is a design for a Portable Fusion Reactor proposed by a french scientist known as Roman Halloway in 2062.
+The original design for this reactor weighted 500 pounds, but there are modern revisions of it weighting less than 100 pounds.
+The Azula Reactor works similarly to generic Fusion Reactors, but instead of using steam to drive turbines, it uses a very rare type of metal called Azulumiun.
+Azulumiun when heated produces an electrical discharge 85% proportional in energy to the heat applied.
+Meaning it has a 85% conversion of energy.
+This mysterious metal was first found in the core of an asteroid that was theorized to contain large quantities of diamonds.
+Azulumiun melting point is completely dependant of its ability to discharge.
+The more heated it gets, the higher the discharge.
+However, if it were to be isolated, incapable of discharging, it would start losing is structural integratiy.
+The start melting point of Azulumiun without discharging is 545 C.

+The French government quickly took over as the first prototype was succesfully tested.
+The project was never made public up until Alana Industries reported their first successul test of the IVTE.
+The French government offered their reactor as the potential power source for the IVTE.
+Alana agreed to work together.

+Azulumiun is a very rare metal nowdays, however there's an artificial substitute known as Azulumiun-1010, which is cheaper.
+Azulumiun-1010 is only 50% as efficient as pure Azulumiun, therefore is energy througput is limited in comparison.
+Most cheap Azula knockoffs are built using 1010.

 ### IVTE and Intrisic Fields Manipulation

 Interplanetary traveling was made possible by the Interplanetary Vacuumless Thrust Engine (IVTE, or eeft as it's called colloquially).
 IVTE produces inmense accelation capable of reaching 0.99c (99% of the speed of light) in less than one minute.
 This is however only possible with a Massless Drive (MD).
 The Massless Drive is capable of physically faking the mass of certain objects connected to the field (including the IVTE), meaning objects within or inside of the husk of the spaceship weight less than a gram but only to the engine as the effect is purely relativistic.
 One issue of the IVTE is that combining it with the Massless Drive, causes a massive gravitational pull and push around the ship that could potentially cause havok around civialian areas.
 That's why it's highly illegal engaging full throttle with the IVTE close to a populated areas.
 There are systems in place to take down any ship that engages full throttle within the bounds of a colony or space station.